LZTR1: Gene

 The LZTR 1 gene is located on Chromosome 22: more specifically on the long arm at 22q11.21.
 The gene is approximately 16,768 base pairs long.

 Mutations

 Studies have found that mutations in the LZTR1 gene were found in malignant cancerous cells in the tumors of patients with glioblastoma.
 These mutations were found to be somatic, typically caused by environmental factors, and the loss of the LZTR1 gene are seen in the cells that are divided uncontrollably.

 DiGeorge Syndrome

-DiGeorge syndrome. (known as 22q11.2 deletion) caused by a deletion in the 22nd chromosome.
+DiGeorge syndrome (known as 22q11.2 deletion) caused by a deletion in the 22nd chromosome.
 Some of the typical symptoms associated with DiGeorge Syndrome are specific facial structure, congenital heart disease, and developmental delays.
 The implications of LTZR1 mutations were first diagnosed in DiGeorge patients.
-Studies have showed that deletion or mutation of the LZTR1 are identified in most patients that have been diagnosed with DiGeorge syndrome.
+Studies have shown that deletion or mutation of the LZTR1 are identified in most patients that have been diagnosed with DiGeorge syndrome.
 The transcriptional regulation capabilities of the LZTR1 gene may play an important role in embryogenesis and is observed in several fetal organs.